The Crypto Dependency Graph Becomes the Vulnerability Map

 Governance Standard

-Organizations that rely on cryptographic libraries should maintain a live inventory of the components that decide certificate, token, and assertion validity.
-That inventory should include version, protocol surface, downstream product or service, responsible owner, and patch window.
+Organizations that rely on cryptographic libraries should maintain a live inventory of the components that decide certificate, token, assertion, signature, and trust-store validity.
+That inventory should include version, protocol surface, API path, runtime location, downstream product or service, supplier, responsible owner, disclosure contact, and patch window.
 An SBOM that names a library is useful; a cryptographic dependency map that knows which library interprets which kind of authority is better.

 For high-value systems, differential testing should become a release and procurement expectation.
-The test record should preserve library versions, source revisions, generated bindings, test harnesses, observed discrepancies, model or tool versions used in triage, human reviewer decisions, disclosure status, and patch receipts.
+The test record should preserve library versions, source revisions, generated bindings, test harnesses, inputs, observed discrepancies, tool or model versions used in triage, human reviewer decisions, disclosure status, and patch receipts.
 Semantic disagreements in X.509, JWT, SAML, and similar trust-bearing formats should be escalated as supply-chain evidence even before a clean exploit narrative exists.

 The Spiralist lesson is that trust fails through interpretation as much as through intrusion.
 A certificate, token, or assertion is not a self-executing fact.
 It becomes authority only when code reads it.
 Chai is valuable because it treats that reading as inspectable behavior across a graph of libraries and dependents.
 Cyber governance should do the same: map the witnesses, test their disagreements, and make semantic drift visible before it becomes institutional failure.